ekosiswoyo/getLogGit/README.md

 - **Graphical User Interface (GUI):** An easy-to-use interface for non-technical users.
 - **Command-Line Interface (CLI):** A powerful and scriptable interface for developers.
+- **Cross-Platform:** Runs on Windows, macOS, and Linux from the source code.
 - **Multiple Selection Modes:**
   - **Date Range:** Archive all changes on a specific branch within a start and end date.
   - **SHA Range:** Archive all changes between two specific commit SHAs.